Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-05.5-interlude-ultimatum.md

 "Call."

-She turned out to have two pair---threes and Queens, and Kirk allowed himself a subtle gesture of relief as he collected the pot.
+She turned out to have two pair - threes and Queens, and Kirk allowed himself a subtle gesture of relief as he collected the pot.
 He was still in the game.

 They had dealt the next hand and Kirk had thrown in the little blind when there was a soft but obtrusive chime that rang through the whole ship.
-The four humans at the table all looked around bemused at the sound, but Kirk was already standing up when Amir---who had refused to join the game on the grounds that gambling was *Haram,* forbidden by his religion, called through from the flight deck, where he was learning how to fly the ship with the aid of the simulator systems that Kirk had installed for that very purpose.
+The four humans at the table all looked around bemused at the sound, but Kirk was already standing up when Amir - who had refused to join the game on the grounds that gambling was *Haram,* forbidden by his religion, called through from the flight deck, where he was learning how to fly the ship with the aid of the simulator systems that Kirk had installed for that very purpose.

 "Uh...Kirk?"